Adroiti/docs-for-code-review-tools/Cppcheck/argumentSize.md

-Pattern: Argument size
+Pattern: Array is too small

 Issue: -

 ## Description

-The array `array` is too small, the function `function` expects a bigger one.
+The array is too small, function expects a bigger one.

 ## Further Reading